casanova-lab/GMUSCLE/README.md

 - *if paired-end, the fastq files have to be suffixed with R1/R2*

 ## References
-- *Zhang P#, Yang R#, Abel A, Casanova J-L.* Genotyping MUltiplexed-Sequencing of CRISPR-Localized Editing (GMUSCLE): a computational approach to analyze CRISPR-edited single cell clones.
+- *Zhang P, Yang R, Abel A, Casanova J-L.* Genotyping MUltiplexed-Sequencing of CRISPR-Localized Editing (GMUSCLE): a computational approach to analyze CRISPR-edited single cell clones.
 (2022)

 ## Contact